-By focusing on research that is rooted in education and fostered by subject-matter experts, the Department of Psychiatry at Indiana University School of Medicine is pioneering the way toward new advances in brain injury, addiction psychiatry, autism and more.
+By focusing on research that is rooted in education and fostered by subject-matter experts, the Department of Psychiatry is pioneering the way toward new advances in brain injury, addiction psychiatry, autism and more.
 Through annual conferences, weekly Grand Rounds and a variety of clubs, students engage with faculty and stay informed with new psychiatric research.

 Arthur B. Richter Conference in Child Psychiatry